 7 Steps to Prepare Your Lawn for New Sod

 The cause of most new sod failures is poor soil preparation.
-Sod laid over nutrient-deprived or compacted soil struggles to take root.
+If your new sod is brown, it was most likely laid over nutrient-deprived or compacted soil.
 This makes the sod prone to drying out and dying.
 To prevent your sod from dying, it’s essential to follow the correct process.

 Remove Existing Grass